ZackHolby/RAG-AWS/README.md

 Training on widely available documentation such as AWS resources to test

-Run > ragvenv\Scripts\activate.bat to enter Virtual ENV Run > deactivate to exit Virtual ENV
+Run > source ./holbyvenv/bin/activate to enter Virtual ENV Run > deactivate to exit Virtual ENV